 This course will provide the student with information related to situations commonly encountered by water operators.
-Topics include water distribution and related facilities, water storage facilities, operation and maintenance, disinfection techniques, and safety.
-Upon completion, students will have a basic understanding of the operational and maintenance concepts for water distribution systems as well as an ability to analyze and solve problems.
-PREREQUISITES: EET 140, and MATH 114
+Topics include water distribution and related facilities, water storage facilities, operation and maintenance, disinfection techniques, and

-EET 225 AIR QUALITY
+EET 225 AIR QUALITY CREDITS: 2

 This course will introduce the student to the concepts and terms essential to understanding the major issues surrounding air pollution.
 Basic atmospheric processes will be presented as they affect delivery and dispersion of pollutants.
 Sampling and analysis methods will be discussed.
 The health effects of various pollutants and air toxics will be presented in order to understand the purpose of air pollution regulations.
 The increasing concerns regarding indoor air quality will be presented along with approaches to investigation and control.